jaffee/commandeer/README.md

 `github.com/jaffee/commandeer/cobrafy` which pulls in the excellent [Cobra](https://github.com/spf13/cobra) and [pflag](https://github.com/spf13/pflag) packages giving you GNU/POSIX style flags and some other nice features should you care to use them.
 See the [godoc](https://godoc.org/github.com/jaffee/commandeer/cobrafy), or the [myapp-cobrafy example](https://github.com/jaffee/commandeer/blob/master/examples/myapp/cmd/myapp-cobrafy/main.go).

+## Contributing
+Yes please!

+For small stuff, feel free to submit a PR directly.
+For larger things, especially API changes, it's best to make an issue first so it can be discussed.